An Inexpensive Way to Go Island Hopping

-Tourists staying in the San Juan area who don’t want to face traffic or don’t have a car rental may take the Catano ferry at the Old San Juan Pier #2 to tour the Bacardi Rum Distillery.
+Tourists staying in the San Juan area who don’t want to face traffic or don’t have a car rental may book with a tour company or take the Catano ferry at the Old San Juan Pier #2 to tour the Bacardi Rum Distillery.
 Even if you are not interested in going to Catano, take a ferry ride late afternoon, it’s an inexpensive sunset cruise and you can get some nice photos.

 - Ride length: About 5 minutes.